1 November 2025

 At the moment, there are three types of fulfillment options for Amazon sellers.
 These are:

 By definition, FBA is a fulfillment service where sellers are allowed to store their products in Amazon’s Fulfillment Centers.
-Upon sale, Amazon will then pick, pack, ship, and handle customer service on behalf of the seller.
+Upon sale, Amazon will then pick, pack, ship, and handle customer service on behalf of the seller (more about this in our article on Amazon FBA vs FBM).

 On the other hand, FBM is the opposite.
 It’s a fulfillment type where merchants opt to handle shipping, packing, and inventory instead of being handled by Amazon.